ibm-cloud-architecture/refarch-integration-api/README.md

 * Add your API to a new Product and then create the API definition

-* Build a assembly like the figure below
+* Build an assembly like the figure below
 ![](docs/apic-iib-flow.png)

 * Specify the invoke parameters